eekcoopuw/jobmon/docsource/monitoring_debugging.rst

 To use the status commands:
     1. Open a new terminal window
-    2. SSH in to the cluster
+    2. SSH in to the cluster slogin node
     3. srun
     4. Activate the same conda environment that your tasks are running in